-Full Tour of DELHI TO Garhmukteshwar by road
+DELHI TO Garhmukteswar temple by road

 The route was a little congested in the morning which is around 9:30 am so it is better to start as early as possible.
 Also take utmost precaution while traveling through highway as we saw many people on bike take wrong turn.